 Salary of an RBI Grade B Officer

-The salary of an RBI Grade B Officer reflects the responsibility the role carries.
-Along with a strong basic pay, officers receive multiple allowances that steadily raise the in-hand amount.
-Over time, regular increments, promotions, and institutional benefits make this position financially secure and professionally rewarding.
+The salary of an RBI Grade B Officer in 2026 reflects the high responsibility and prestige of the role.
+With a basic pay of ₹78,450 per month, officers also receive multiple allowances such as Dearness Allowance (DA), House Rent Allowance (HRA), and Special Grade Allowance.
+These steadily raise the in‑hand salary to about ₹1.08–1.12 lakh per month, depending on posting location and deductions.
+Over time, regular increments, promotions to higher grades, and institutional benefits like medical cover, education allowance, and foreign training opportunities make this position both financially secure and professionally rewarding.

 Here’s what you’ll get after clearing the exam: